The-Dev-Syndicate/The-Dev-Syndicate.github.io/_posts/2024-04-25-GoingLive.md

 title: Development Corps is Live
 date: 2024-04-25
 author: lvagabond
-pin: true # You can pin one or more posts to the top of the home page, and the fixed posts are sorted in reverse order according to their release date
+pin: false # You can pin one or more posts to the top of the home page, and the fixed posts are sorted in reverse order according to their release date
 toc: false
 comments: true
 math: false # For website performance reasons, the mathematical feature won’t be loaded by default.
 But it can be enabled